ropeless/compiled_knowledge/docs/1_01_front_matter.md

 to key design points and functionality of the software.

 Not all sections of this documentation will be relevant for all readers.
-As well as covering top-level organization and usage of Compiled Knowledge, these notebooks also covers some important implementation details.
+As well as covering top-level organization and usage of Compiled Knowledge, these notebooks also cover some important implementation details.

 This documentation is available online at [compiled-knowledge.readthedocs.io](https://compiled-knowledge.readthedocs.io/).